the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-records.md

 Additionally, contributors can opt to add more information they think can help them highlight their engagement with _The Turing Way_ project by supplementing information to the following text field:
 > * More information: `personal information provided by the contributors`

-*Text fields should be provided with details for each contributor with specific information by replacing the text describing the requested information inside the backticks "``"*
+*Text fields should be provided with details for each contributor with specific information by replacing the text describing the requested information inside the backticks like this: '`[details]`'*

 ### Recording different types of contributions

 Specifications for all types of contributions can be added in the [contributors file](https://github.com/alan-turing-institute/the-turing-way/blob/master/contributors.md) after adding the `contributor's detail` for each contributor.
-In the contribution types discussed below, we revisit some of the most common scenarios that are already outlined in the chapter {ref}`Contribution types and pathways <ch-persona-contributions>`.
+In the contribution types discussed below, we revisit some of the most common scenarios that are already outlined in the chapter {ref}`Acknowledgement Examples <ch-acknowledgement-examples>`.

-We recommend using the example statements only as a guide.
+**We recommend using these example statements only as a guide.**
 As a contributor, you will be able to add as many details as useful for your record.

 #### Bug fixes